 While corneal cross linking has been used as an effective treatment in Europe for years, FDA approval for CXL to treat keratoconus and post-LASIK ectasia was only achieved in April of 2016.

-At the Waring Eye Institute, we are involved in advanced research and development of eye disease treatments.
-We offer patients suffering with progressive keratoconus a highly-effective procedure called “corneal cross linking.”
-Patients with progressive keratoconus or post-LASIK ectasia (a rare side effect of laser eye surgery) may be excellent candidates for this treatment.
+At the Waring Vision Institute, we are involved in advanced research and development of eye disease treatments.
+We offer clients suffering with progressive keratoconus a highly-effective procedure called “corneal cross linking.”
+Clients with progressive keratoconus or post-LASIK ectasia (a rare side effect of laser eye surgery) may be excellent candidates for this treatment.
 Called “CXL,” the procedure can resolve the advance of vision loss associated with corneal degeneration.
 As the collagen structure within the eye weakens in keratoconus, the cornea develops a cone-like shape.
-Keratoconus typically develops between the ages of 10 to 20 years of age, with many patients discovering the condition as vision rapidly worsens.
-The progression naturally stops advancing when patients are in their 40s.
+Keratoconus typically develops between the ages of 10 to 20 years of age, with many clients discovering the condition as vision rapidly worsens.
+The progression naturally stops advancing when clients are in their 40s.

 Treatment to Halt the Progression of KC